Neutone/neutone_sdk/neutone_midi_sdk/README.md

 Provides the base wrapper for a MIDI-to-MIDI model, which is saved as a pytorch scripted .pt file

-### Prototype CPP:

-Allows for rapid testing of new models, tokenizations, etc. for development purposes

 ### Data Preparation
 Each tokenization method has a particular set of quantized values that are available,